 H: Power range: 1/2W-10W

-The advantages and disadvantages of wire-wound resistors include high resistance accuracy, low noise, stability and reliability, but large size and relatively large capacitance inductance.
-For detailed advantages and disadvantages, please refer to another article about wire wound resistor.
+The advantages and disadvantages of wire-wound resistors include high resistance accuracy, low noise, stability, and reliability, but the large size and relatively large capacitance inductance.
+For detailed advantages and disadvantages, please refer to another article about wire wound resistors.

 In addition, it can also be used for discharge and spark suppression of filter stage capacitors in rectifiers.
-It is also widely used in household appliances, medical equipment, automobile industry, railway, aviation, military equipment and other fields.
+It is also widely used in household appliances, medical equipment, the automobile industry, railway, aviation, military equipment, and other fields.

 Temperature coefficient: ±100PPM/°C

 Accuracy: 0.25 [%], 0.5 [%], 1 [%], 5 [%]